Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 three gates: cold iron, hard wood, and obdurate stone, each cunningly crafted to permit inspection of the one beyond.
-Further down the tunnel, you know, there will be three more gates, in the opposite order, marking the boundary between here-and-now and the there-and-when, past and future together.
+Further down the tunnel, you know, there will be three more gates, in the opposite order, marking the boundary between here-and-now and there-and-when, past and future together.
 Each of the gates you can see stands open.

 Instructor Badsmith exclaims, "What crimes are these?
-The gates open and unguarded, the fail-safes unstaffed?"
+The gates open and unguarded, the fail-safes [FIXME] unstaffed?"
 He marches briskly to the closer winch and orders your class into defensive positions.
 You end up standing close enough to hear Evaroom report: "The problem isn't the necromancy, although that's bad enough.
 It's that the sacred power is